Savvas Learning Co Geometry Student Edition Chapter 8 Right Triangles and Trigonometry Exercise

 We will use geometric form and calculate the value of x

-The geometric means is as follows:
+The geometric means are as follows:

 \(\frac{d}{b}\) = \(\frac{b}{e}\)